 The George Melendez Wright Student Travel Scholarships

-Photos courtesy Charles D. Rafkind Photograph
+Photos courtesy Charles D. Rafkind Photography

 The George Melendez Wright Student Travel Scholarships encourage minority students from diverse ethnic, racial, and cultural backgrounds to participate in the Society's biennial conferences and enhance their interest in the conservation and preservation of parks, protected areas, and cultural sites throughout the world.
+The next round of scholarships will be for travel to the 2017 George Wright Society Conference on Parks, Protected Areas, and Cultural Sites.

 The goal of the scholarship is to encourage greater ethnic, racial, and cultural diversity among the park professions.
 The GWS seeks to encourage scholarship winners to pursue a profession in fields directly related to parks, protected areas, and cultural sites by giving them the opportunity to participate in a professional conference in all its dimensions, whether by taking part in sessions or networking with peers.
 The presentation of a paper or poster at the conference is encouraged but not required.